 Who is behind Unspoken?

-Unspoken is a project backed by the All Aboard Alliance, a coalition which unites over 30 leading companies from across the global maritime value chain to improve lives at sea by putting people at the heart of every voyage.
+Unspoken is a project backed by the All Aboard Alliance, a coalition of over 30 leading companies from across the global maritime value chain dedicated to improving lives at sea by putting people at the heart of every voyage.

 Across these areas, the Alliance has a 2030 ambition of tracking annual progress and building transparency, showcasing what good looks like by defining better standards for living and working at sea, and aligning financial incentives towards industry adoption of those standards.